 But the truth is that homeowners associations can be a nightmare to deal with.
-From ever rising fees, special assessments and myriad of rules to follow, some homeowners wish they never bought a home that was in a development overseen by an HOA.
+From ever-rising fees, special assessments, and a myriad of rules to follow, some homeowners wish they never bought a home that was in a development overseen by an HOA.

 Before you buy a house that has a homeowners association, here are 4 terrifying things you need to know.